-Film & TV Industry Workers’ Compensation Explained
+Film and TV Industry Workers’ Compensation Explained

 Crew members on film productions, short films, commercials, documentaries and music videos should always be covered by work comp insurance - the risk of going without is too great.